status-im/handbook.status.im/src/finance/getting-paid.md

 ### Bank and Wallet Details

 Please maintain your details on your Bamboo profile if you have one.
-For simplicity, we allow only the indication of one wallet and one bank account (if you have intermediary accounts, you should state it in the Notes of the Bank Information section).
+For simplicity, we only allow the indication of one wallet and one bank account (if you have intermediary accounts, please use the appropriate fields of the Bank Information section).
 You can edit it directly if you want to change the % paid in ETH, DAI, or SNT.
-Once you save it, it will send an approval request to the Finance team --the reason is so that we get a notification that something's changed and can update our payment records timely.
+Once you save it, it will send an approval request to the Finance team —the reason is so that we get a notification that something's changed and can update our payment records timely.

 Only after we confirm the approval will your changes be reflected in your Bamboo profile, and you can then change your payment split preferences again.